What is burnout?

 Burnout is a global health issue.

-Burnout is a problem that is pan industry and cross continent.
 Burnout has only recently (2019) been included World Health Organisation disease classification although burnout has been acknowledged by them as a public health problem for years.
 Perceived to be a Western disease - burnout is spreading into the developing world too.
-It is pandemic.

 Too many people have burnout

-The important ongoing debates about burnout do not detract from the fact that millions of people today are experiencing ill health because their work content, work style and workload is not sustainable for them.
+The important ongoing debates about burnout do not detract from the fact that millions of people today are experiencing ill health because their work content, work style and workload is not sustainable.

 The economic impact is significant

 There is mounting evidence that burnout is costing us all dearly ….individuals, families, colleagues, employers, organisations and health care systems.

-Millions of pounds are being lost or spent because burnout is not being addressed effectively, cohesively and consistently.
+Millions of pounds are being lost or spent because burnout is not being addressed effectively, consistently and in a cohesive manner.

 Burnout Geese offers current thinking

 The views we share about burnout are based on trawling evidence based research and reports as well as decades of experience talking to those with burnout .
 This means our perspective on burnout can highlight the current main action steps you, your doctor or your organisation can take to combat it.
 We believe this to be vital while the debate about burnout being recognised an official distinct disease entity by all.... drones on.

 The sooner everyone realises how serious burnout can be, the damage it is doing to people and organisations and that it can be prevented or reversed - the better.